Skip to main content

 Round 1: Scientific Content and Effective Poster Presentation

-Judging in this round takes place prior to the start of the formal poster sessions, and is based on the judges' reading of the poster.
+Judging in the first round takes place prior to the start of the formal poster sessions, and is based on the judges' reading of the poster.
+This could occur on the day of the poster session prior to the actual session time or using the posters that students have uploaded to the CEDAR website.
 In preparing their posters students should follow the Poster Guidelines carefully, strive to provide evidence of familiarity with relevant literature and/or work of others, and avoid diverging into unnecessary detail.
-Only posters that effectively communicate significant research results and a high-quality research effort, without benefit of an oral presentation, will advance to the second round of competition.
-Visit the First Ballot link to see a sample of the judges' first round evaluation form.

 Round 2: Scientific Content and Effective Oral Presentation

 Judging in this round takes place during the formal poster sessions.
-Students with competitive posters are evaluated further on the scientific significance and quality of the research effort, and also on the effectiveness of their complementary oral presentation.
-Students should strive to:
+Students are evaluated further on the scientific significance and quality of the research effort, and on the effectiveness of their complementary oral presentation.
+Students should strive to: make a reasonably coherent and concise presentation (within constraints dictated by number of concurrent viewers, etc.), explain the poster logically (background, results, conclusions) without soliciting input from advisors (within reason), and answer any questions that arise.